Joshhhuaaa/EnhancedSCPTVersus/PatchNotes.md

 | 9         | 2880x2160             |
 | 10        | 3840x2160             |

-- dgVoodoo2 will come included to fix dynamic lighting such as the Mercenary’s flashlight.
+- dgVoodoo2 comes included to fix dynamic lighting such as the Mercenary’s flashlight.
 - EAX can easily be restored into the game using the `eax_restore.reg` script in the System folder.
 - `Play SCPT Versus.cmd` included in the game directory to simplify launching the game.
   - If you need to mount the disc image manually, you can find it at: `System\_PC_\Enhanced\Mount.iso`.